anyoptimization/pymoo/docs/source/algorithms/moo/sms.md

 .. admonition:: Info
     :class: myOwnStyle

-    Note that the hypervolume metric becomes computationally very expensive for more than three objectives.
+    Exact hypervolume contributions are used for up to 5 objectives (via moocore).
+For more than 5 objectives, an approximation is used automatically.
 ```

 ### Example